loading

-Discover how the Inventory 3.0 automated workflow is monitoring assets and discovering the attack surface of over 800 companies
+The Inventory 3.0 workflow monitors assets and maps the attack surface of more than 800 public bug bounty programs.

 In the world of bug bounty hunting and enterprise security, understanding and managing your attack surface can be the difference between finding a bug or missing it entirely.
 Keeping a constant eye on your assets ensures that no security vulnerabilities slip through the cracks.
 This is where Inventory 3.0 takes center stage.
 It's a straightforward, effective workflow > dataset for your bug hunting and red team arsenal, designed to simplify and enhance your approach to public bug bounty programs and your enterprise exposure.